jlpteaching/ECS201C-Spring2019/HW4/HW4.md

   - Question a) Describe memory divergence and why it leads to poorly performing code in the SIMT model.
   - Question b) Describe the memory divergence behavior of VERSION1 of ocean_kernel.
   - Question c) Vary the block size / grid size.
 What is the optimal block / grid size for this implementation of ocean?
-What is the speedup over 1 block and 1 thread ("single threaded")?
 Run with an input of 16384 16384 1000.
+Does it make sense to compare the performance to a single thread on the GPU (1 block 1 thread)?
+Why or why not?
   - Question d) What is the speedup over the single threaded CPU version?
 Run with an input of 16384 16384 1000.